Volcanoes National Park, Rwanda

 Where to Stay, Accommodations in Volcanoes National Park

 There is no accommodation within the national park and overnight camping is forbidden.
 Check with ORTPN about camping possibilities nearby.
 For those on a restricted budget, the best option is to overnight in Musanze, but smarter and more convenient accommodation is available near the park headquarters at Kinigi or at the superior but more distant Virunga Lodge overlooking Lake Burera.

-Where to stay in volcanoes national park
+Where to stay in Volcanoes National Park

 The Park does not have any accommodation and overnight camping is not accepted.
 You can check with ORTPN about camping possibilities nearby.
 For those on a restricted budget, the best option is to have overnight in Musanze, but smarter and more convenient accommodation is available near the park headquarters at Kinigi or at the superior but more distant Virunga Lodge overlooking Lake Burera

-The facility accommodates 12 guests in its 6 en-suite rooms boasting modern and elegant facilities and furnishings with maximize comfort, warmth and views while retaining environmental principals and reflecting the culture of the surrounding rural Rwanda.
-To go along with the lodge’s high standards, there is the high level of service, the superb meals that are served along with an extensive wine list.
+The facility accommodates 12 guests in its 6 en-suite rooms boasting modern and elegant facilities and furnishings with maximize comfort, warmth and views while retaining environmental principles and reflecting the culture of the surrounding rural Rwanda.
+To go along with the lodge’s high standards, there is a high level of service, the superb meals that are served along with an extensive wine list.
 This is not just a lodge with a bed, but the experience of a lifetime that only compliments your time with the Mountain Gorillas in nearby Volcanoes National Park.
 Be sure to plan your time here with us at least six months in advance.